j2store/userguide/options.md

 2. Radio
 3. Checkbox

 **Dropdown** will have a select list and the available options will be listed.
 Usually only one option is selected from the list.
-For e.g., to create a product, you will be provided a list with options viz.,
-    1. Simple
-    2. Variable
-    3. Configurable
-    4. Downloadable
-and from the list you can select any of the options to create a product.

 * E.g., if a country is to be selected from a list, one can select only one from the list for nationality.